pdjr-signalk/pdjr-skwidget-signalkclient/README.md

 __SignalkClient__ implements a websocket connection to a Signal K server and multiplexes this connection across an arbitrary number of clients within the same browser context.

-The class is designed to be instantiated as a singleton instance and provides methods for programmed and event driven access to the remote server's data store.
+The class is designed to be instantiated as a singleton instance at the top level of the host browser context.

+The class provides methods for synchronous, asynchronous and event driven access to the remote Signal K server's data store.

 Creating a trivial, webapp that dynamically updates its display can be as simple as: